acidanthera/WhateverGreen/Manual/FAQ.IntelHD.en.md

 ## Intel HD Graphics 2000/3000 ([Sandy Bridge](https://en.wikipedia.org/wiki/Sandy_Bridge) processors)
-Supported from Mac OS X 10.7.x to MacOS 10.13.6.
-The instructions are for 10.8.h - 10.13.6.
+Supported from Mac OS X 10.7.x to macOS 10.13.6.
+The instructions are for OS X 10.8.x - macOS 10.13.6.
 On older operating systems follow the "ancient ways".
 On newer operating systems these are not supported.
 [But if you really want to - read this.](https://applelife.ru/posts/744431) Metal support is absent.
 SNB framebuffer list:
 — 0x00010000 (mobile, 4 connectors, no fbmem)
 — 0x00020000 (mobile, 1 connectors, no fbmem)